esteinig/nanoq/paper/paper.md

 # Summary

 Nanopore sequencing is now routinely used in a variety of genomics applications, including whole genome assembly [@human_genome] and real-time infectious disease surveillance [@covid].
-One of the first steps in many workflows is to assess the quality of reads and obtain basic summary statistics after basecalling signal data, as well as to filter fragmented or low quality reads.
+One of the first steps in many workflows is to assess the quality of reads and to obtain summary statistics, as well as to filter fragmented or low quality reads.
 With increasing throughput on scalable nanopore platforms like `GridION` or `PromethION`, fast quality control of sequence reads and the ability to generate summary statistics on-the-fly are required.
 When computing minimum summary statistics, `Nanoq` is ~2x faster than `rust-bio-tools` (~5 Gbp and >1 million reads per second) and up to ~440x faster than commonly used alternatives.
-It offers nanopore-specific quality scores, read filtering options, output compression and can be applied to data from the public domain, as part of automated pipelines, in streaming applications, or to quickly check active sequencing runs.
+It offers nanopore-specific quality scores, read filtering options and output compression. `Nanoq` can be applied to data from the public domain, as part of automated pipelines, in streaming applications, or to rapidly check progress of active sequencing runs.

 # Statement of need